Dance Science

 Careers

-A degree in Kinesiology: Dance Science gives the dancer career options beyond the performer.
-Dance Scientists are professionals who are employed by dance companies and dance training facilities throughout the world to devise effective training programs as well as advise dancers regarding nutrition and injury prevention/care.
+A degree in Dance Science gives the dancer career options beyond the performer.
+Dance scientists are professionals who are employed by dance companies and dance training facilities throughout the world to devise effective training programs as well as advise dancers regarding nutrition and injury prevention/care.
 Graduates of the Texas A&M dance program have gone on to careers in:

 - Physical therapy